IvanYu327/htn-backend-challenge/README.md

 Finds a user by their user ID and updates their information.

-For skills, if the skill does not exist, the skill will be added to the user's information.
+For skills, if the skill does not exist, the skill will be created as a new skill and added to the user's information.

 ### Parameters
 `name` <sub>optional string</sub>